nkhatri92/Data_Modelling_with_Postgres/README.md

-# Data Modeling with Postgres Relational Database
+# Data Modelling with Postgres Relational Database
 In this project, I applied the concepts of data modelling with relational database Postgres and built an ETL pipeline using Python.
 I completed this project by defining fact and dimension tables for a star schema to handle specific analytical need and wrote an ETL pipeline that transfers data from JSON files in two local directories into tables in Postgres using Python and SQL.
 ## Requirement
 A music app startup Sparkify needs to analyze the data it has been collecting on songs and user activity around listening those songs in their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.